About

 "Is the problem really that serious?"

-"Can't you just adapt?"
+"Can't you just get used to it?"

 No. Unlike airborne noise, structure-borne noise, which comes from vibrations transmitted through buildings, cannot be mitigated with acoustic panels or simple solutions.
 Additionally, the vibrations propagate through building foundations, making walls shake and objects move.